-Laser therapy is an innovative new technology used to treat acute and chronic injuries.
-The non-invasive treatment stimulates cell regeneration by increasing blood flow to the targeted area.
-This is used to accelerate the healing process following surgery, alleviate joint pain and treat degenerative diseases.
+Laser therapy is an innovative technology used to treat acute and chronic injuries as well as accelerate the healing process after surgery, alleviate joint pain, and treat degenerative diseases.

 How it works

-Low-level, also known as cold, laser therapy focuses red and infrared light on tissue at and below the surface of the skin.
-The light energizes the cellular mass, producing a structural protein called collagen used to repair tissue.
-Lasers continue the healing process by supporting vascular dilation and synthesis, increasing blood circulation to the affected region.
-The stimulation releases the bodies own pain-relieving hormones, generating mild pain management properties.
+Laser therapy focuses red and infrared light on tissue at and below the surface of the skin.
+The light energizes the cells, producing a structural protein called collagen used to repair tissue.
+Lasers continue to promote healing by supporting vascular dilation and synthesis, increasing blood circulation to the affected region.
+The stimulation also releases the body’s own pain-relieving hormones.

-The process generally takes between 5-10 minutes, with the majority of patients seeing positive effects after 3-5 uses.
+The process generally takes between 5-10 minutes, with most patients seeing positive effects after 3-5 uses.
 The treatment continues to relieve pain and fight inflammation for up to 24 hours following the session.

 - Hip dysplasia